maxkueng/querystream/README.md

 ### var qs = QueryStream(query [, options])

 Create a new QueryStream `qs` (optionally use `new`) with the first argument being a MongoDB query and an optional second argument being a regular stream options object.
-Note that `options.objectMode` property can not be changed and ia always `true`.
+Note that the `options.objectMode` property can not be changed and is always `true`.

 ## Example